 A good place to start is with a best case/worst case pair of outcomes.
 As Kathryn Abate, Presales Director EMEA of Longview Products at insightsoftware, explained, by plotting the two extremes of an event, it’s possible to find a midpoint that gives you three views of a situation, including the most pragmatic position between those two outcomes.

-A second approach to structuring scenarios was detailed by Susie Cooke, Partner, Consulting at Deloitte.
-According to Cooke, the fast-changing environment in which businesses currently operate means that it may be necessary to undertake two types of scenario planning—one for recurring elements and one for discrete events, such as product launches or crises, including the current pandemic.
+A second approach to structuring scenarios has been outlined by finance consultants.
+The fast-changing environment in which businesses currently operate means that it may be necessary to undertake two types of scenario planning—one for recurring elements and one for discrete events, such as product launches or crises, including the current pandemic.
 Having access to these different types of scenarios, and looking at them all holistically, can be very helpful when predicting or anticipating change in an organization’s bottom line.

 Ideally, tax teams should be able to update data used in their scenario planning dynamically, that is, by plugging in the most up-to-date operations and consolidated finance data in line with ongoing events.
 Few would have built a scenario in March that took into account the actual impacts of COVID-19, for example, so forecasts need to be adjusted accordingly in rapidly evolving situations.